nualagr/the-lord-of-the-rings-game/README.md

 books with a view to sharing my love of the trilogy and instilling a curiosity in those who have not yet read the books.
-- to provide users with links to other websites, social media sites and *The One Wiki to Rule them All* where they can access further information about *The Lord of the Rings* trilogy and connect with other fans of the books and films.
+- to provide users with links to other websites, social media sites and *The One Wiki to Rule them All* where they can access further information about *The Lord of the Rings Trilogy* and connect with other fans of the books and films.

 <br>